LG LP1419IVSM Review

 - Its noisy just like every other portable AC unit on the market – with cooling mode activated there's a compressor buzzing sound just like there is with every other portable AC unit on the market.
 On high fan speed the fan noise masks the compressor buzzing noise so, as long as you keep the unit on high fan speed, you won’t have to listen to the buzzing – only the loud but reasonably clean “shhhhh” sound made by air rapidly being pushed out of the air conditioner.

-The LP1419IVSM is the best portable air conditioner on the market.
+The LP1419IVSM is one of the best portable air conditioners on the market.

-Its actual cooling capacity – that is to say, its seasonally adjusted cooling capacity (SACC) – is higher than it is for any other unit currently on the market.
+Its actual cooling capacity – that is to say, its seasonally adjusted cooling capacity (SACC) – is higher than that of most competitors.

 This not only allows it to cool faster and to a greater extent (lower temperatures), but also allows it to cool more challenging environments much better.